StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/README.md

 *Test cases are executed on the created test Cycle summary:
 ![1271hds](https://github.com/StanaIoanVlad/TestareManuala3-Proiect-Practic-Testare-Manuala/assets/130207529/d8177cd0-51fb-473f-a7ff-e1038d43a844)
+*Verify if user can create account on TryHackMe - functional testing *Check that the validcredential password will accept the user to logging into the website - positive testing *Check that the invalid credential password will stop the user from logging into the website - negative testing *Verify the login button - GUI Testing
+*Checking the Graphical User Interface on tryhackme - GUI Testing *Verify Warn of Weak Password Length - functional testing *Verify if Password Reset works - functional testing *Valid Credential Payment Subscription -positive testing *Verify Subscription zone - functional testing

 *Bugs have been created based on the failed tests: